 Finding Freedom from OCD Through Truth

 Obsessive-Compulsive Disorder (OCD) is more than just being overly tidy or liking things a certain way.
-It’s a mental health condition marked by intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to reduce anxiety.
+It’s a mental health condition marked by intrusive thoughts (obsessions) and repetitive behaviors or mental acts (compulsions) performed to reduce anxiety caused by the obsessions.

 Understanding OCD: A Clinical Perspective